twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git merge feature-1a.squashed
 # Pro-tip: Use `git merge -` to merge past branch

+# Handle any merge conflicts in a resolution `merge` commit
+git mergetool -y
+git commit

 # Verify there are no differences between our base commit and the squashed revision
 # DEV: This is a nice step to debug between branches to verify there are no gotchas
 git diff feature-1a.squashed
-# Pro-tip: Use `git merge -` to merge past branch

-# Handle any merge conflicts in a resolution `merge` commit
-git mergetool -y
-git commit

 # Navigate to our second historical branch and merge in the changes to our second base
 git checkout feature-1b